FelDev/felixparadis.com-v3/content/posts/fongo/index.md

 16.66*24 ≃ 400$
 ```
 Over 2 years, it’s safe to assume I saved at least 600$ thanks to Fongo.
 So far, so good.

+{{< emphasis >}}
+  **Timely update:**

+  The amazing data-only plan I was on with Fido no longer exists...
+  Unless you have a phone plan with them. (?!)
+Most big telecom companies I looked up
+  have similar policies.
+You might be able to get the data-only plan if you already have a phone plan
+  with them, then cancel the phone plan and keep the data-only plan.

+  Personally, I've switched to Fizz and get 1GB/month for 16$/month.
+Good enough.
+  Should you care for a referral code with Fizz: **7RC4P**
+{{< /emphasis >}}

 ## The quality of the service